survivejs/webpack-book/manuscript/packages/02_authoring.md

 ### What Files to Publish to npm?

 Even though a project can contain a lot of files, not all of them should be published.
-Besides wasting bandwidth, this can leak personal files to a public registry and is the reason why it is a good idea to maintain a [files](https://docs.npmjs.com/files/package.json#files) array at *package.json* and enumerate which files and directories you want to publish.
+Besides wasting bandwidth, this can leak personal files to a public registry and is the reason why it's a good idea to maintain a [files](https://docs.npmjs.com/files/package.json#files) array at *package.json* and enumerate which files and directories you want to publish.

 You can't find an official recommendation on what files to publish.
 That said, there are points to consider as [discussed in Stack Overflow](https://stackoverflow.com/questions/25124844/should-i-npmignore-my-tests).